syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 There are two methods for panning the map.
 They are:

-1. Through the Pan method.
+1. Using the Pan method.
 2. By dragging the map.

 #### Through the Pan method

 The map can be panned with the [`Pan`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_Pan_System_Double_System_Double_) method in the Maps control.
 The Pan method has two parameters: x and y.
 The map is translated with respect to the x and y parameters.

-##### Code sample for the Pan method:
+##### Code sample for the Pan method

 {% highlight C# %}